 The Division of General Surgery at the University of Virginia includes full time attending surgeons with training representing the entire spectrum of general surgical experience.
+UVA Health has continued to expand its operating capacity and now has 29 major operating rooms, six of which are used by the General Surgery Division.
+Ambulatory surgery is performed in six operating rooms in the free-standing Outpatient Surgery Center.
 All faculty members have vigorous clinical practices in their areas of expertise.
 Practices include all problems related to the gastrointestinal tract, abdomen, abdominal wall and hernias, vascular and peritoneal access for dialysis.
 All surgeons are diplomates of the American Board of Surgery or are Board eligible.
 All have full-time appointments to the University of Virginia, with adjunct teaching appointments to the Salem Veterans Administration Hospital in Salem, Virginia.

 Members of the division have won numerous clinical, investigative, and teaching awards, and these have been institutional, regional and national awards.
 Several have served in local and national leadership positions, serving as presidents of major surgical societies and on important national boards such as the American Board of Surgery, the Board of Governors of the American College of Surgeons, and the Surgery Review Committee for the Accreditation Council for Graduate Medical Education.
 Members of the Division of General Surgery have won regional and national recognition for clinical excellence by being named to “Best Doctors” lists and institutional awards for clinical excellence.
 They have participated in or guided numerous clinical trials.
 They have won numerous Medical School and University Teaching Awards and regional and national teaching awards.
 Accomplishments in research and investigation have been recognized, receiving NIH grant support, other peer-reviewed grant support and by hundreds of instances where others request their expertise to speak at national and international symposiums on a wide range of topics.